 M.S. in Radio, Television and Film, Syracuse University

 B.F.A. in Communication, Emerson College

 Jenifer Whitten-Woodring is Dean of the Honors College.
-She is also Director of the Global Studies Doctoral Program, a position she has held since 2016.
+She directed the Global Studies Ph.D.
+Program from 2016 to 2021.
 She holds a B.F.A. from Emerson College, an M.S. from Syracuse University and Ph.D. in Politics and International Relations from the University of Southern California in 2010.

 Since Whitten-Woodring came to UMass Lowell in 2010, she has been engaged in the development and leadership of programs aimed at promoting faculty mentorship of students.
 These include the Emerging Scholars Program, which facilitates partnerships between faculty and promising undergraduate students; UMass Lowell’s Teaching Assistant Training Program; and the Launch@UML Program for new faculty.
 She is also an affiliate and past member of the Center for Women and Work’s leadership team.

 Whitten-Woodring remains active as a political scientist.
 Her research focuses on human rights and civil liberties, including gendered rights, media freedom and freedom of expression.
 Her book, "Historical Guide to World Media Freedom: A Country-by-Country Analysis" (CQ Press/SAGE 2014, with Douglas Van Belle), a Choice Outstanding Academic Title for 2015, analyzes the evolution and devolution of media freedom in 196 countries from 1948 to 2013.